-The Authority's 2,400 employees operate, maintain and support bus, light rail, incline and paratransit services for nearly 220,000 daily riders.
+The Authority's 2,400 employees operate, maintain and support bus, light rail, incline and paratransit services for approximately 230,000 daily riders.

 The Authority has enacted a series of changes since 2006 aimed at making Port Authority more efficient, transparent, accountable and reliable.

 These changes include the Authority's first top-to-bottom restructuring of its routes, implementation of modern fare collection equipment and significant revision of staff levels and benefit packages.

 More changes are either underway or in the planning stages, including implementation of smart card technology, real-time service status and on-street bus rapid transit.

 Port Authority is governed by an 11-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive, leaders from both parties in the Pennsylvania House of Representatives and Senate, and the Governor of Pennsylvania.
 The Board conducts a monthly public meeting.

 Port Authority's budget is funded by fare and advertising revenue, along with money from county, state and federal sources.
 The Authority's finances and operations are audited on a regular basis, both internally and by external agencies.

 Port Authority’s fleet includes about 700 buses and 83 light rail vehicles (LRVs).
 The Authority also owns two inclines.
 Port Authority operates the Monongahela Incline, which not only serves daily commuters but is a popular tourist attraction.
 The Authority leases the Duquesne Incline to the nonprofit Society for the Preservation of the Duquesne Heights Incline.

 Port Authority also sponsors ACCESS, a door-to-door, advance reservation, shared-ride transportation program that primarily serves seniors and persons with disabilities.